m9e/pplx-api/README.md

 `pplx_api` is a Python client library for interacting with the Perplexity AI API.
 It provides a simple and intuitive interface to make chat completion requests to Perplexity's advanced language models.

+## Release Notes

+0.1.4: Updated for better ability to be used in multiple e2e streams at once

+0.1.3: Updated for perplexity model changes coming

 ## Installation

 You can install `pplx_api` using pip: